eevanwong/6-Degrees-of-NBA/README.md

 I encoutered many issues that I hadn't considered until I encountered them head on.

 The biggest issue was hosting.
 I have been searching for ways to host but it's very infuriating to be met with very complex systems (Google Cloud Platform gave me a headache) for such a relatively small database.
+I've still been searching for alternatives.

 There were a lot of things that required finetuning.
 For example, as I was getting past players and teams from the past 38 years, I encountered a lot of teams that I didn't recognize because they were teams that rebranded into newer teams.
 The names were different which caused slight altercations in the frontend.